golemfactory/golem-wiki/About/FAQ.md

 Be sure to read and follow the wallets safety instructions before sending your GNT to your new wallet.
 There are a lot of phishing scams out there, and if you are not careful, you can easily compromise your wallet security.
 If you follow their instructions carefully you should have no problem.

-For more wallet suggestions from our users go to our [chat](https://chat.golem.network) and pose your question in the #wallets room.
+For more wallet suggestions from our users go to our [chat](https://chat.golem.network).

 #### "I sent my tokens to the wrong address and my GNT is gone"